 Quantity could mean the difference between a possession case and a trafficking case.
 What schedule a drug is dictates the severity or the degree of the offense, whether it is Schedule I versus Schedule V, for example.
 The factors can weigh harsher or lesser penalties depending on what the case entails.

-A drug lawyer can help you understand how a court will perceive a drug offense and what Ft.
-Lauderdale drug penalties will occur.
+A defense lawyer can help you understand how a court will perceive a controlled substance offense and what Ft.
+Lauderdale drug penalties you may face.
+Our team is prepared to create a defense that helps you avoid or mitigate these consequences.
 Contact an experienced attorney today.